 1. Introduction

 The following chapters contain data and analysis related to the Kenai River Thermal Imagery project conducted from 2020 - 2022.
-This work is a collaborative effort between three Kenai Peninsula Nonprofits: Cook Inletkeeper, Kachemak Bay Heritage Land Trust, and Kenai Watershed Forum.
-It is fundedby the Alaska Sustainable Salmon Fund (project #53003).
+This work is a collaborative effort between three Kenai Peninsula Nonprofits: Cook Inletkeeper, Kachemak Heritage Land Trust, and Kenai Watershed Forum.
+It is funded in part by the Alaska Sustainable Salmon Fund (project #53003).

 This report is generated using Quarto, an open source publishing platform.
 It is best accessed online at the url https://kenaiwatershed.quarto.pub/kenai_thermal_imagery/.